Georepublic/pg_scheduleserv/docs/api.md

 POST /projects/{project_id}/schedule
 ```

-Schedule the tasks present in a project, deleting any previous schedule
+Schedule the tasks present in a project, deleting any previous schedule and return the new schedule.

+**For JSON content type**: When overview = true, only the metadata is returned.
+Default value is false, which also returns the summary object.

 #### Consumes
   * application/json